Financial Aid Services Center

 Are You Using VA Educational Benefits?

-Contact the Veteran Services Office at 360-650-3324, Old Main 280, online at wp.wwu.edu/veteranservices, or Ann Beck at 360-650-4324.
-Ann Beck and her wonderful staff are available to assist you to ensure a smooth transition to Western.
+Contact the Veteran Services Office at 360-650-3324, Old Main 280, wp.wwu.edu/veteranservices.
+Katie Marie Chugg and her wonderfull staff are available to assist you to ensure a smooth transition to Western.

 Where to Start with Financial Aid? ...Here are resources available to you